viktor0110/GymAcademy/README.md

 ## 6. Conclusion

-GymAcademy provides a comprehensive platform for all kinds of athletes to discover, contribute, and personalize their workout programs.
+GymAcademy provides a comprehensive platform for all kind of athletes to discover, contribute, and personalize their workout programs.

 **Dependencies:** Express, Express-validator, Handlebars, MongoDB, Mongoose, Cookie-Partser, JsonWebToken, Bcrypt.